 “It’ll happen when you relax,” she said.
 “Breath.
-Do that thing your psych is always telling you to do.”
+Do that thing your psych always tells you.”

-Though I’d been reluctant to say so, the exercises from the therapist worked; most of the time, anyway.
-I stood upright, breathed to the count of four, and exhaled in time.
-The air was heavy, but I continued the rhythm, closing my eyes and remained fixated on the numbers.
+Though I’d been reluctant to say so, the exercises from the therapist worked.
+At least most of the time.
+I inhaled to the count of four, and exhaled in time.
+The air was heavy, but I continued the rhythm.
+I closed my eyes and remained fixated on the numbers.
 Nothing else mattered but the steady beat.

-Soon my claws unfurled, and when I opened my eyes the boy was gone.
+My claws unfurled, and when I opened my eyes the boy was gone.
 My shoulders fell, and my expression was loose.
-A shift in mood was all it took to release the girl inside; to release me.
+A shift in mood released the girl inside; released me.

 I blinked at my reflection.
-“I think I might be a shapeshifter.”
+“I could be a shape-shifter.”

 Tanya leaped from the bed.
 “Yes!
-That’s it!
 That’s your power!
-You’re a shapeshifter!
-Why didn’t I think of that before?”
+You’re a shape-shifter!”

-She rolled out of the bed, and popped her head under my arm.
-We made a heck of a pair, with me all dolled up and Tanya in a t-shirt and shorts.
-The mirror was kind, though it was only following my lead.
+She rolled out of bed and popped her head under my arm.
+We made a heck of a pair, with me dolled up and Tanya in a t-shirt and shorts.
+The mirror was kind, though it only followed my lead.

 “Want to hit the town?” she asked.